Chronic Digestive Problems In Your Dog IBD

 When your dog’s intestines are injured by the inflammation that accompanies IBD, occasionally enough damage occurs that the dog’s body can no longer keep blood constituents from leaking out through the intestinal wall and being expelled from the body.
 One of the first to be lost is albumin, the most prevalent protein in normal blood.
 Your vet will most certainly glance at your dog’s total protein (TP) levels as reported by their in-office analyzer or a central lab.
 Lower than normal blood protein is never a good sign when dealing with IBD.

 A clinical sign of PLE (besides those of IBD) that occasionally occurs is a bloated abdomen (ascites).
 Ascites sometimes causes difficulty breathing because it can restrict the movement of your pet’s diaphragm.
-Some dogs with PLE experience muscle tremors, facial twitching and even seizures because other blood elements (eg calcium and magnesium) can leak out through the intestine with the protein as well.
-Vitamin D levels and cholesterol levels are also sometimes low in those dogs.
+Some dogs with PLE experience muscle tremors, facial twitching and even seizures because other blood elements (e.g. calcium and magnesium) can leak out through the intestine with the protein as well.
+Vitamin D3 levels and cholesterol levels are also sometimes low in those dogs.
 For reasons unknown, dogs with PLE also seem more susceptible to blood clots (hypercoagulable blood).

 Might A Microbiota/Fecal transplantation (FMT) Be Helpful To My Dog?

 We know that dogs with IBD have lost much of the rich bacterial flora that should be present inside them.
-What we do not know is if that is the cause or the result of IBD.
+What we do not know is whether that is the cause or the result of IBD.
 We also know that at least in some dogs, their intestines are now inhospitable to bacterial diversity.
-So it is unclear if re-seeding the dog will lead to lasting improvement.
+So, it is unclear if re-seeding the dog will lead to lasting improvement.
 It might be, if your dog had previously been given antibiotics that destroyed important species of its “good” bacteria.
 In humans, some find their way back on their own with time, a few may not.
 Or if a food-responsive case of IBD was now in remission.
 And it might be worthwhile doing anyway – even if the benefits were only transitory.
 In humans, fecal transplants are sometimes though to be helpful in reducing IBD symptoms.
 The technique is simple and economical with little or no downside.
-So it might be something you might consider for your dog.
+So, it might be something you might consider for your dog.

 The pastes and jells sold commercially as probiotics for dogs are not a source of rich mixed populations of bacteria.
 At the most, they contain just a few.
 The best source of a rich diverse bacterial flora is another healthy dog.
 I would not fear a mechanical transplant to your pet from a well-screened donor dog.

 Many do not realize how resilient most of these health bacteria really are.
-Many of these organisms – often thought to be fragile and unable to survive outside of the intestine – produce spores that are resistant to drying, oxygen and the environment. (read here & here) So it may not be necessary for you or your veterinarian to actually mechanically move feces from one dog to another (when that is done, it is generally by high enema).
+Many of these organisms – often thought to be fragile and unable to survive outside the intestine – produce spores that are resistant to drying, oxygen and the environment. (read here & here) So it may not be necessary for you or your veterinarian to actually mechanically move feces from one dog to another (when that is done, it is generally by high enema).
 Your pet’s close contact for a week or two with a healthy dog, a shared water bowl, shared food dish and toys might be all that is required.

 You are on the Vetspace animal health website